-Once you have a small-signal model of a three-terminal transistor, there are exactly three useful single-transistor amplifier topologies, distinguished by which terminal is held common (AC-grounded) to both input and output.
-Each has a characteristic combination of voltage gain, input resistance, and output resistance, and the choice of topology is the design decision.
-The MOSFET and BJT versions are direct analogues; they differ in one detail traceable to a single physical fact.
+Once you have a small-signal model of a three-terminal transistor, there are exactly three single-transistor amplifier topologies, distinguished by which terminal is held common (AC-grounded) to both input and output.
+Each has its own combination of voltage gain, input resistance, and output resistance, and picking the topology is the design decision.
+The MOSFET and BJT versions are direct analogues, differing in one detail that traces to a single physical fact.

 The three MOSFET configurations: common-source, common-gate, common-drain.